Path

 pub fn get_verbs(&self, verbs: &mut [u8]) -> usize

-• verbs - storage for verbs, may be None
+• verbs - span to store the verbs. may be empty.

-Returns: the actual number of verbs in the path
+Returns: the number of verbs in the path

 example: https://fiddle.skia.org/c/@Path_getVerbs